 Can Casinos Manipulate the Odds to Increase Their Edge?

-Gambling sites rarely have a say when it comes to slot payback percentages although in some cases they might be granted a choice from several return options.
-Software supplier RealTime Gaming (RTG) provides operators with more flexibility with RTP options that range from 91% to 97.5%.
-Nevertheless, online casinos using this software must pick a specific percentage and stick with it.
-They cannot alter the odds back and forth on a daily basis.
+Gambling sites seldom have a say in slot payback percentages, although in some cases they may choose from several predefined options.
+Software supplier RealTime Gaming (RTG), for example, offers operators more flexibility with RTP options ranging from 91% to 97.5%.
+Nevertheless, online casinos running this software must select a specific percentage and stick with it – they cannot alter the odds back and forth on a daily basis.

 Casino Tricks to Boost Slot Profits